Greenster/pet-registration/README.md

-#Pet Registration
+#JF Pet Registration System

-*Java Pet Registration Application*
+*Java Pet Registration System which registers a pet in the system.
+This code uses Pet Objects instead of Strings*

 * Java 7
 * Eclipse